czech-case-law-relevance/czech-court-citations-dataset/README.md

 reference: the identification of a goal court decision

-source_file2: the name of a goal court decision
+source_file2: the name of a goal text file of the text of the court decision, this file can be found in the Czech Court Decisions Corpus